 Who else is going?

-The two facilitators and a group of people you don’t know and who don’t know one another.
+For Sleepaway Camp, the facilitator(s) and a group of people you don’t know and who don’t know one another.

 How big is the group?

-Eight to twenty people
+Eight to twenty-two’ish

 Can anyone come?